bodleian/image-processing/docs/digital_preservation.rst

 Digital Preservation
 --------------------

 This package has a strong emphasis on digital preservation, as we want to use lossless JP2s as our preservation master files.
-It was developed with input from our digital preservation team
+It was developed with input from our digital preservation team.

 By default it checks:
 - the JP2 is valid (using `jpylyzer`_)